 For me, one of the hardest parts of finishing a room is the windows.
-I have a hard time deciding on what curtains (nevermind whether I should even have curtains or not), what blinds, or even what hardware I should be putting up.
+And surprisingly, one of the easiest things I can do is fix upvc doors.
+I have a hard time deciding on what curtains (nevermind whether I should even have curtains or not), what roller blinds, or even what hardware I should be putting up to complement with the new residential window installation.
+It’s important to thoroughly research double glazing window companies.
 Once I’ve finally made that decision I have an impossible time with the installation of one or more parts of that because I have some serious issues following directions without words.
 It’s a total first world problem and yet I keep having it.
 With our new windows we needed new window dressings so I finally decided towels and sheets weren’t working when I saw some neighbors walking way too close to my house after I had just showered.
 It was time.

 The easy part actually came on my November trip to Ikea.
 My husband and I had found some curtain rods called Skuggig that were really easy to install and had the clean simple lines we were looking for. (update: I hear they’ve since been discontinued.
 Anyone know of a similar product?)
 We also found some simple curtains that were both sturdy and sheer, all at the same time.
 Ikea’s Vivan was our new curtain of choice.
 They came with an iron-on hem tape so we could change the length easily.

 For custom window treatments, we decided we wanted a more natural look so we instantly knew we wanted bamboo roman blinds of some kind.
 After pricing out our options we found Overstock had the best rates.
 Even better, they almost always have a coupon code so all our blinds came in at less than $30 each.
 We went with the Tuscan Bamboo Roman Shade.
 The great thing about Overstock’s selection is that they have so many widths and heights that you likely won’t have to cut them down at all.
 It’s like having custom-made blinds for your house.